ma-graff/ma-graff.github.io/_pages/about.md

 **[Check out my projects](/projects)** and my **[experience](/resume)**.

-I do geospatial, data science/visualization, software development and some design.
+I do geospatial, data science/visualization, software development and design.
 My biggest strength is **Python**.

-Currently, I'm open for a co-op position for fall 2025.
-If you want to get in touch, please use the links below.
+Currently, I'm open for a co-op position for **Fall 2025**.